UBC-MOAD/docs/python_packaging/pkg_structure.rst

 The ``tool.hatch.version`` section contains the path/file in which the package's version identifier is stored.
-This makes that file the "single source of truth" for the package's version, facilities management of the version identifier with the :command:`hatch version` command, and enables the use of ``importlib.metadata.version()`` to access the package's version in code.
+This makes that file the "single source of truth" for the package's version, facilitates management of the version identifier with the :command:`hatch version` command, and enables the use of ``importlib.metadata.version()`` to access the package's version in code.

 .. code-block:: toml